vreeze/eboy/README.md

 To get out of this loop, use the common C-g command.

 The display is drawn using unicode, by default it is set for dark theme.
-Use the unicode list below when you have a light theme install in Emacs.
+Use the unicode list below when you have a light theme installed in Emacs.

 ``` emacs-lisp
 (setq eboy-display-unicode-list eboy-display-unicode-list-light-theme)